Rum-Buttered Nutmeg Logs are a luxurious, shortbread cookie covered in rum-buttered frosting and a dusting of nutmeg.

 Cookies:

-- Add dry ingredients 1 cup at a time until mixed thoroughly.
+- Whisk together flour and nutmeg in a separate bowl.
+Add to the butter mixture, 1 cup at a time until mixed thoroughly.

-- When you are ready to make cookies, take a small chunk of dough and warm slightly in hands.
+- When you are ready to make cookies, preheat oven to 350 degrees F and then take a small chunk of dough and warm slightly in your hands.

 Frosting:

-- Beat together butter and rum or rum flavoring.
+- Beat together the butter and rum (or rum flavoring).

 Notes